 When it comes to a particular issue like social anxiety, research suggests that online social anxiety is less intense as compared with social anxiety in real life for those suffering from social anxiety.

 Poor sleep and social media have a confounding relationship with one another where we don’t really know if there is a clear cause and effect.
 For 11-15-year-old females, social media stress appears to increase sleep latency (time needed to fall asleep) and daytime sleepiness.
 This effect was not observed in males.
 For students, smartphone overuse is linked to sleep problems, anxiety, and depression.
 Students tend to have a variety of first-time stressors such as gaining financial independence, domestic independence, dating, skill development, academic demands, and the thirst to have fun.
-Social media use and student mental health is a complex network of various factors.
+Social media use and student mental health is a complex relationship of various factors.

-Memes and Well-being
+Research on Memes and Well-being

 So far, we haven’t looked at the connection between memes and mental health (although, sharing memes is an active and positive type of social media use).
 Many of us enjoy relatable memes.
 These create an opportunity for self-reflection (and laughing at oneself), which, at the very least, help us to ease symptoms of poor mental health.
-Research also shows that viewing memes can help people manage burnout and cope with stress.
+Research on memes also shows that viewing memes can help people manage burnout and cope with stress.
 The meme sharing culture is virtually omnipresent and fosters a collective human identity.
 Wholesome and AWW-inducing content can make us feel good and sharing these moments improve our psychological state.
 It also helps us develop a small people-meme network within a larger culture.

+Research papers on memes are just starting to accumulate and the results are very interesting.
 If we apply the adage “You are what you eat” to social media, we get the notion that the internet gives us a regurgitated version of what we feed it.
 Emotional contagion (feeling emotions similar to other peoples’ emotions by witnessing their emotions) can spread via social networks.
 Emotional contagion theories tell us that seeing negative posts in the newsfeed can make us create negative posts and seeing positive posts can make us create positive posts.

 It’s not always the frequency and duration that matters the most.
 The type of social media activity and how people deal with social media stress can affect mental health more.